bergmeister/lazy-posh-git/README.md

 ## Support

-Currently, this early version only supports PowerShell 7.
+Currently, this early version only supports PowerShell 7.0 and later.
+If you need support for PowerShell 5.1, please open an issue or open a pull request.

 ## How was it built and how does it work